 - Tips to continue pulmonary rehab exercises in your home

 Do you live with COPD or care for someone who does?
-Sign-up for our quarterly Inspiration e-newsletter which contains practical tips for living well, the latest in COPD research and legislative updates that may affect you.
-You will also receive an annual newsletter by mail.
+Sign-up for our e-newsletter which contains practical tips for living well, the latest in COPD research and legislative updates that may affect you.
+You will also receive an annual Inspiration newsletter by mail.

 Interested in hearing more from Respiratory Health Association about important lung health and clean air policy issues?
 Sign-up to join our advocacy e-mail list to receive quarterly updates on what we’re doing to help move Illinois toward a healthier future.